ray-project/ray/doc/source/rllib/key-concepts.rst

 you should use the :py:class:`~ray.rllib.algorithms.ppo.ppo.PPOConfig` class.
 As a matter of fact, you never have to construct an
 :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` instance directly yourself, you can work with the algorithm solely through its config.

-An algorithm sets up its EnvRunnerGroup and LearnerGroup, collects training metrics.
+An algorithm sets up its :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`, both of which use `Ray actors <actors.html>`__ to scale sample collection and training from a single core to many thousands of cores in a cluster.

+..
+TODO: Separate out our scaling guide into its own page in new PR

+See this `scaling guide <rllib-training.html#scaling-guide>`__ for more details here.

 :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` also subclasses from the :ref:`Tune Trainable API <tune-60-seconds>`
 for easy experiment management and hyperparameter tuning.

 You have two ways to interact with an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`.

-You can create and train an instance of it directly through the Python API, or you can use Ray Tune to more easily tune the hyperparameters for the particular problem you are trying to optimize.
+- You can create and train an instance of it directly through the Python API.
+- You can use Ray Tune to more easily tune the hyperparameters for the particular problem you are trying to optimize.

 The following example shows these equivalent ways of interacting with the ``PPO`` ("Proximal Policy Optimization") algorithm of RLlib: